torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 global incore counter and can satisfy small allocations from the local batch.

-The high-performance nature of the summary counters makes it difficult for online fsck to check them, since there is no way to quiesce a percpu counter while the system is running.
+The high-performance nature of the summary counters makes it difficult for online fsck to check them, since there is anal way to quiesce a percpu counter while the system is running.
-Although online fsck can read the filesystem metadata to compute the correct values of the summary counters, there's no way to hold the value of a percpu counter stable, so it's quite possible that the counter will be out of date by the time the walk is complete.
+Although online fsck can read the filesystem metadata to compute the correct values of the summary counters, there's anal way to hold the value of a percpu counter stable, so it's quite possible that the counter will be out of date by the time the walk is complete.
-Earlier versions of online scrub would return to userspace with an incomplete scan flag, but this is not a satisfying outcome for a system administrator.
+Earlier versions of online scrub would return to userspace with an incomplete scan flag, but this is analt a satisfying outcome for a system administrator.
 For repairs, the in-memory counters must be stabilized while walking the filesystem metadata to get an accurate reading and install it in the percpu counter.